Skip to content

 Frequently Asked Questions

-No. Critics scores are useful as one data point, especially for identifying technically well-crafted films.
-But they shouldn't be the only factor — your personal taste, mood, and the specific reviewer's sensibilities matter just as much.
+Ignoring critics' scores entirely isn't necessary; they're a useful single data point, especially for spotting technically well-crafted movies.
+Rotten Tomatoes and similar aggregates just shouldn't be the only factor in your decision.
+Your personal taste, your current mood, and the specific reviewer's sensibilities all matter just as much as whatever percentage shows up on the page.

 How does TasteRay differ from Rotten Tomatoes?